shopsys/shopsys/docs/contributing/monorepo.md

 ## Infrastructure

-Monorepo can be installed and used as standard application.
+Monorepo can be installed and used as a standard application.
 This requires some additional infrastructure:

 -   **docker/** - templates for configuration of docker in monorepo.